PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataArchitecturePipelineDesign_2022_2023.md

 ### 1. Introduction

 Hello everyone!
 This week, our main focus will be on getting to know the datasets that you will be working with in the upcoming weeks.
-Some of these datasets are stored in a data warehouse, which means you will need to learn how to interact with a database using Structured Query Language (SQL).
+Some of these datasets are stored in a database, which means you will need to learn how to interact with a database using Structured Query Language (SQL).
+For more information on how to connect to the database, please see the DataLab Github page related to ILO 5, [here](https://adsai.buas.nl/Study%20Content/Business%20Intelligence/UseCases.html).

 During the first half of the day, you will be introduced to the core concepts of data architecture and pipeline design.
 You will learn about the ETL process and how to design tables in a data warehouse.